 --Lisa M. Prysock

-A USA Today Bestselling and Award-winning Author, Lisa M. Prysock lives in rural, scenic Kentucky with her husband Robert of twenty-four + years.
+A USA Today Bestselling and Award-winning Author, Lisa M. Prysock lives in rural, scenic Kentucky with her husband Robert of twenty-five + years.
 Together, they have five children, grown.
 She enjoyed homeschooling her two youngest children.
 After surviving numerous children, dogs, cats, a rabbit, a turtle, and several fish, they are empty-nesters and down to one sweet cat who thinks she's editor in chief.

 Lisa loves to tell the world about the wonderful things her Savior has done for her and in her life.
 She does that best through sharing her stories, though fictional--with traces of her own life experiences or lessons learned.